SnehalTikare/overlay-network-simulation-chord-can-using-akka/README.md

 ## Server:
 Server class is built using Akka Http dependency.
 It routes the requests by the users to the nodes and the response from the nodes to the users.

-## CAN Package:
+## CAN Implementation:

-## Actors.NodeActor
+## com.CAN.Actors.NodeActor

-This class represents each shard  in the CAN .
-Each shard  has multiple actors and the state of these nodes change as new nodes join.
+This class represents each shard  in the CAN.
+Each shard has multiple actors, and the state of these nodes change as new nodes join.
 Each of these are set to a specific co-ordinate as they join.
-The neighbor tables for each are updated as their are additions and removals of nodes.
+The neighbor tables for each are updated as there are additions and removals of nodes.

 The main messages defined on this actor are as follows:

-- **setCoordinates:** The coordinate region is set for the node as they join.
+* **setCoordinates:** The coordinate region is set for the node as they join.
 They randomly get a coordinated co-ordinates, and then depending on the region, other nodes in the cluster are updated
-- **addData** : Writes data to node in the CAN implementation
+* **addData** : Writes data to node in the CAN implementation
 * **joinNode:**  Nodes are added here to the cluster once their co-ordinates and neighbor table is determined.
 * **findZone** : This determines if a node to be added lies within the zone/region of the other node.
 * **addNeighbor** : This message invokes the logic to add a neighbor to a set of nodes
 * **removeNeighbor** : This message invokes the logic to remove a neighbor from a set of nodes
 * **findData** : Checks if a requested data is in a particular node, else it is forwarded to it's neighbor and so on.
 * **leaveNode** : Node is removed from the CAN network using this message.
 The region of the selected node is then merged to some other node.
 * **updateNeighbors** : The neighbor table for the nodes neighbors are updated.

 ## Helper.Bootstrap